stellar/freighter/README.md

 yarn build
 ```

 2. Now, in Chrome, navigate to `chrome://extensions/`.

+3. Toggle `Developer mode` to the ON position in the top right corner

-You will see a button in
-   the top left titled `Load Unpacked`
+4. You will now see a button in the top left titled `Load Unpacked`

-3. Click `Load Unpacked` and it will open your file system.
+5. Click `Load Unpacked` and it will open your file system.
 Navigate to this
    folder and click the `build` folder.
 Hit `Select`.
 You should now see an icon
    for Lyra in Chrome.